 - Standardizing plant extracts rich in isoflavones

-- Monitoring the enzymatic conversion of daidzin to daidzein in fermented products (miso, tempeh, natto)
+- Monitor the enzymatic conversion of daidzin to daidzein in fermented products (miso, tempeh, natto)

-- Verify the conformity of functional claims on products enriched with phytoestrogens
+- Verify the compliance of functional claims on products enriched with phytoestrogens

 - Evaluate the bioavailability and metabolism of isoflavones in pharmacokinetic studies